ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Information Required in TEEP Claims

-  - Device Identifying Info: TEEP attestations may need to uniquely identify a device to the TAM and SP.
+  - Device Identifying Info: TEEP attestations may need to uniquely identify a device to the TAM and TA developer.
     Unique device identification allows the TAM to provide services to the device, such as managing installed TAs, and providing subscriptions to services, and locating device-specific keying material to communicate with or authenticate the device.
 In some use cases it may be sufficient to identify